Hubble Space Telescope Captures UGC~12591: Bulge/Disc Properties, Star Formation and `Missing Baryons' Census in a Very Massive and Fast Spinning Hybrid Galaxy: Introduction

 Fig.~\ref{fig:HST} shows the optical color image made from HST WFC3 filters, where the existence of prominent, stratified dust lanes and the large extent of the galaxy's massive stellar bulge can be seen clearly.
 It is possible that these stratified dust lanes are spiral arms seen in projection.
 Another small satellite galaxy WISEA J232529.77+283021.3 can be seen in the picture.

-For UGC~12591 excellent quality data of \textit{Hubble Space Telescope} (hereafter HST) has been taken and here we present a detailed photo-metric study of this galaxy using three colour data in F160W, F606W $\&$ F814W bands, respectively.
-In each band, we have decomposed the galaxy into its bulge and disk components and estimated the structural parameters associated to them.
+For UGC~12591, excellent quality data of \textit{Hubble Space Telescope} (hereafter HST) has been taken and here we present a detailed photo-metric study of this galaxy using three colour data in F606W, F814W $\&$ F160W bands, respectively.
+In each band, we have decomposed the galaxy into its bulge and disc components and estimated the structural parameters associated to them.

 We also present the best fitting spectral energy distribution (SED) of UGC~12591.
-The SED fitting has been done using two different software packages; (Sec.~\ref{sec:sed_CIGALE} and Sec.~\ref{sec:sed_MAGPHYS}) for cross checking and for obtaining a number of ISM and stellar parameters.
-From these fittings we estimate various key properties of the galaxy, such as its star formation rate, stellar mass, dust mass, dust temperature and luminosity, gas mass, AGN fraction and baryon fraction etc. (Table~\ref{tab:cig_tab}, Table~\ref{tab: magphys_tab}).
-In this paper we demonstrate how this giant galaxy possesses an extremely low star formation rate and a large repository of baryons is still accounted for in any observation so far, and we discuss the astrophysical implications of our findings.
+The SED fitting has been done using two different software packages; (Sec.~\ref{sec:sed_MAGPHYS} and Sec.~\ref{sec:sed_CIGALE}) for cross checking and for obtaining a number of ISM and stellar parameters.
+From these fits we estimate various key properties of the galaxy, such as its star formation rate, stellar mass, dust mass etc (Table~\ref{tab:cig_tab}, Table~\ref{tab: magphys_tab}).
+In this paper we demonstrate how this giant galaxy possesses an extremely low star formation rate and a large repository of baryons and we discuss the astrophysical implications of our findings.

 The structure of this paper is as follows.
-In \S2. we describe the data.
-The data reduction strategy briefly for optical and near-IR observations is described in \S3. and \S4.
-Discussion, conclusions and summary of the study is outlined in \S5.
-We assume $H_0$ = 72 km\, s$^{-1}$ Mpc$^{-1}$, $\Omega_M$=0.26 and $\Omega_{\Lambda}$=0.74, translating to a scale of 0.452\,kpc\, arcsec$^{-1}$ at the red-shift $z=0.023$ of UGC~12591.
+In \S2. we describe the data, the data reduction strategy for the optical and near-IR observations along with SED fitting processes taking UV to FIR observations into account.
+In \S3. we present our discussion, and the summary of the study is outlined in \S4.
+We assume $\rm H_0$ = 72 km\, s$^{-1}$ Mpc$^{-1}$, $\rm \Omega_M$=0.26 and $\rm \Omega_{\Lambda}$=0.74, translating to a scale of 0.452\,kpc\, arcsec$^{-1}$ at the red-shift $z=0.023$ of UGC~12591.